Suzanne Heywood: Early life and education

-Suzanne Cook was born on 25 February 1969 in Southampton, England to Gordon Cook and Mary Cook (née Brindley).
-From 1976 to 1986, she sailed around the world with her family in a schooner called Wavewalker.
-In 1977, while recreating Captain Cook's third voyage, the ship was almost destroyed in a storm between Africa and Australia.
-She was below deck and received a serious head injury, but the rest of her family and crew received only minor injuries; her father had been the only one on deck and was thrown overboard but was saved by his lifeline.
-She undertook her secondary education through the Queensland Correspondence School, completing both the Junior Certificate and the Senior Certificate.
+Suzanne Cook was born on 25 February 1969 in Southampton, England, to teachers Gordon Cook and Mary, née Brindley.
+Having sold the family house and a family-owned hotel, and initially sponsored by a hotel group, from 1976 to 1986 the Cooks sailed around the world in a schooner called Wavewalker, retracing initially the third and final voyage of the eighteenth-century explorer and cartographer Captain Cook (to whom they were not related despite the shared surname).
+Although three years were planned for the sailing, they ended up spending a decade doing so.
+In 1977, the ship was almost destroyed in a storm between Africa and Australia.
+Cook was below deck and received a serious head injury eventually requiring seven surgeries, but the rest of her family and crew received only minor injuries; her father had been the only one on deck and was thrown overboard but was saved by his lifeline.